rhezab/smile/README.md

 - gaming libraries like Phaser (pam!), Unity (Ili!
 Guy!), etc…
 - something else?

-One comment about frontend: It is likely that in 1-5 years python will become a more viable front end language due to recent advances in WebAssembly possibly leading to a shift away from Javascript.
-However, Javascript is so big that will be a slow evolution and so I’m still comfortable with going Javascript here.
+*One comment about frontend: It is likely that in 1-5 years python will become a more viable front end language due to recent advances in WebAssembly possibly leading to a shift away from Javascript.
+However, Javascript is so big that will be a slow evolution and so I’m still comfortable with going Javascript here.*

 ## Back-end 🧟‍♂️
-Minimally the back end needs to store data in a database of some kind (low tech: simple .json text files, high tech: realtime databases).
+Minimally the back end needs to store data in a database of some kind (low tech: simple .json text files, medium tech: mysql, high tech: realtime databases).
 - Do you need a different backend server for each experiment or can we make one server for entire lab?
+Discuss.
 - What datastorage technology?
-Key concerns are cost of storage, types of queries you can perfom on it, etc…
+Key concerns are cost of storage, types of queries you can perfom on it, etc…  (e.g., .json text files hard to query, some real time NoSQL databases also limit queries)
-- What about server side computations (these are computations we don’t want to be use-editable in the experiment).
+- What about server side computations (these are computations we don’t want to be user-editable in the experiment javascript).
 Examples:
 	- Computing bonus from an experiment
 	- Verifying if the user id on AMT or prolific has done this specific experiment or this _type_ of experiment before
 	- Blocking known bots or bad actors from participating based on ip addresses, AMT workeriDs, etc…